mike632t/x11-calc/README.md

 ### Latest News

-08 Feb 24
+16 Feb 24
-   - The default location used to store the state of the machine when it is powered off has changed from $HOME to $HOME/.local/share/.
-To maintain backwards  compatibility, if the state of the machine has already been saved in $HOME then the existing file will be used, but if it does not exist then the machine state will be saved to a file in the new folder if it exists.
-On systems where $HOME is not defined the file will  be created in the current directory.
+   - For UNIX based systems the default location used to store the state of the machine when it is powered off has changed.
+     If the data file already exists in `$HOME` then this will always be used by default, but if it does not exist then if `$XDG_DATA_HOME` is defined the program will create a sub directory in this location for the  data files or in or `$HOME/.local/share/` if `$XDG_DATA_HOME` is not defined or does not exist.
+If `$HOME/.local/share/` does not exist then the program will use `$HOME` as before.

 01 Nov 23
    - Added the HP10 to my collection!
    - Updated DCL make script.